Basics of Healthy Breathing Workshop Feb 8, 2018

-This exciting workshop presents the concept and unique breathing retraining skills developed by Australian physiotherapist Tess Graham.
-It will provide invaluable skills to relieve and prevent hyperventilation, anxiety, panic and dyspnoea and improve sleep.
-It provides a solid introduction to breathing retraining and gives you information and practical skills that will have immediate clinical application.
+This exciting workshop presents the unique breathing retraining skills developed by Australian physiotherapist Tess Graham.
+It will provide invaluable knowledge and skills to relieve and prevent hyperventilation, anxiety, panic and breathlessness during breath work, and improve sleep.
+It provides a solid introduction to breathing retraining and gives you information and practical skills that will have immediate application.

 It is well known that there is a connection between acute hyperventilation and anxiety states and symptoms.
 However, what is less recognised is that “overbreathing” is often present in a chronic and hidden form.
 Overbreathing creates on a day to day basis a fundamental derangement in physiology and may underlie a loss of resilience, a failure to respond to therapeutic intervention, and an experience of anxiety, dizziness or discomfort during therapies involving breath work.
 It is often an underlying factor in respiratory and sleep disorders.

 Breathing retraining helps restore a physiologically normal breathing pattern during rest, sleep and exercise, and when under stress.
 Improving and restoring normal breathing patterns balances blood and brain chemistry, enables optimal oxygenation and promotes the parasympathetic state, providing relief from symptoms related to chronic overbreathing and sympathetic dominance.
 Acute and immediate relief as well as long term prevention is achieved through breathing retraining.
 Better breathing skills can augment the practice of many health and wellness techniques.